Sever - Dynamic GUI Editor

 Properties

-Mask tokens
+Mask Tokens

-A Alphanumeric or a special character, required.
+| A | Alphanumeric or a special character; required. |

-a Alphanumeric or a special character, not required
+| a | Alphanumeric or a special character; not required. |

-L Letter, required.
-Restricts the input to the ASCII letters a-z and A-Z. This mask element is equivalent to [a-zA-Z] in regular expressions.
+| L | Letter, required.
+Restricts input to the ASCII letters a–z and A–Z. This mask element is equivalent to [a-zA-Z] in regular expressions. |

-l Letter, not required
+| l | Letter, not required |

-\ Breaks out a mask character and turns it into a literal. "\" is the escape sequence for a backslash.
+| \ | Escapes a mask character and converts it to a literal. ‘\’ is the escape sequence for a backslash. |

-All other characters (Literals) All non-mask elements are displayed in RadMaskedTextInput as themselves.
-Literals always take a static position in the mask at runtime and cannot be moved or deleted by the user.
+| All other characters | (Literals) All non-mask elements are displayed as they are in RadMaskedTextInput.
+Literals always occupy a fixed position within the mask at runtime and cannot be moved or deleted by the user. |

 AA-AA-AA-AA-AA-AA

-An example of a regex that allows only letters from A to F, for entering a MAC address:
+An example of a Regex that only allows letters from A to F for entering a MAC address:

 ^[{]?[0-9a-fA-F]{8}-([0-9a-fA-F]{4}-){3}[0-9a-fA-F]{12}[}]?$